mattva01/schooltool/README.txt

 Software Foundation; either version 2 of the License, or (at your option) any later version.

-Files in the following directories are (c) their respective owners.
-See the individual files and directories for details of the licences.

-  Zope3

 Files in the same directory as this README file are (c) Shuttleworth Foundation, with the exception of GPL, which is a copy of the Free Software Foundation's General Public License, and is (c) FSF.

-Files in the debian/ subdirectory are (c) Shuttleworth Foundation and contributors.

 SchoolBell is distributed in the hope that it will be useful,